joaohenggeler/web-cache-exporter/README.md

 If a path is empty or not specified, then the application will replace it with a default value.
 For the cache path, this includes several default locations that vary depending on the browser or plugin.
 For the output path, this value is set to "ExportedCache".

 You can use "." to refer to the current working directory's path.
+Note that all paths passed to this application are limited to 260 characters.

 | Option            | Description                                                                        |
 |-------------------|------------------------------------------------------------------------------------|